Parking Area

 Explore the best unofficial swimming holes near Happy Camp, CA. Find directions to Eddy, Indian Creek, Elk Creek, and Clear Creek for swimming and jumping.

-Tucked deep into the Klamath National Forest of Northern California, the Happy Camp area is one of the state's best-kept secrets for natural swimming.
-A constellation of unofficial swimming holes lines the creeks and rivers of this remote corner of Siskiyou County, offering everything from lazy tubing runs to warm therapeutic springs to crystal-clear plunge pools hidden beneath a canopy of Douglas fir and madrone.
+Tucked deep into the Klamath National Forest of Northern California, the Happy Camp area is one of the state's lesser-known spots for natural swimming.
+A constellation of unofficial swimming holes lines the creeks and rivers of this remote corner of Siskiyou County, offering everything from lazy tubing runs to warm therapeutic springs to clear plunge pools hidden beneath a canopy of Douglas fir and madrone.
 Whether you're a family looking for a gentle afternoon in the water or an adventurer willing to drive a dirt road for solitude, this stretch of wilderness delivers.

 The swimming holes here are scattered along Route 96 and its surrounding forest roads, framed by the rugged ridgelines and old-growth conifers that define Klamath country.
 The Klamath River itself rumbles through the canyon nearby, setting a tone of wild, unhurried beauty.
 At The Eddy, the river widens into a calm, tubing-friendly stretch where cottonwood trees dapple the banks in shade and the current is gentle enough for kids to drift in inner tubes.
 Indian Creek's South Fork surprises visitors with a natural Jacuzzi — a waterfall-fed pool where churning water creates the sensation of an outdoor spa carved from stone.
 Sulphur Springs rewards those willing to navigate a more challenging drive with warm, therapeutic waters rising from the earth in an unspoiled wilderness setting.
 Elk Creek's hidden swimming holes feel genuinely discovered rather than visited, and Clear Creek lives up to its name with water so transparent you can count the pebbles on the bottom from the bank.